sveltejs/kit/documentation/docs/02-layouts.md

 ### Resets

-To reset the layout stack, create a `$layout.reset.svelte` file instead of a `$layout.svelte` file.
-For example, if you want your `/admin/*` pages to _not_ inherit the root layout, create a file called `src/routes/admin/$layout.reset.svelte`.
+To reset the layout stack, create a `__layout.reset.svelte` file instead of a `__layout.svelte` file.
+For example, if you want your `/admin/*` pages to _not_ inherit the root layout, create a file called `src/routes/admin/__layout.reset.svelte`.

 Layout resets are otherwise identical to normal layout components.

 ### Error pages

 If a page fails to load (see [Loading](#loading)), SvelteKit will render an error page.
-You can customise this page by creating `$error.svelte` components alongside your layout and page components.
+You can customise this page by creating `__error.svelte` components alongside your layout and page components.

-For example, if `src/routes/settings/notifications/index.svelte` failed to load, SvelteKit would render `src/routes/settings/notifications/$error.svelte` in the same layout, if it existed.
-If not, it would render `src/routes/settings/$error.svelte` in the parent layout, or `src/routes/$error.svelte` in the root layout.
+For example, if `src/routes/settings/notifications/index.svelte` failed to load, SvelteKit would render `src/routes/settings/notifications/__error.svelte` in the same layout, if it existed.
+If not, it would render `src/routes/settings/__error.svelte` in the parent layout, or `src/routes/__error.svelte` in the root layout.

-> SvelteKit provides a default error page in case you don't supply `src/routes/$error.svelte`, but it's recommend that you bring your own.
+> SvelteKit provides a default error page in case you don't supply `src/routes/__error.svelte`, but it's recommend that you bring your own.

 If an error component has a [`load`](#loading) function, it will be called with `error` and `status` properties: